danielemelotti/restaurant-booking-bootstrap/README.md

 ## 3. Median Booking Times - Bootstrapping
 * Determine the median booking time.
-* Conduct a bootstrap analysis for the median booking time, similar to the mean.
 * Visualize the distribution of the medians from the bootstrapped samples.
 * Estimate and interpret the 95% confidence interval of the bootstrapped medians.